-For the past fourteen years, Big Red Barn has been forging it's unique and infectious blend of rhythm & bluegrass at festivals,
+For much of the last 20 years, Big Red Barn has been forging it's unique and infectious blend of rhythm & bluegrass at festivals,

 bars, parties and other events throughout the Inland Northwest.
 This is a head-bobbin', feet-movin',